mothedevv/youtube-live/README.md

 ## Business Context

-Musical Artists and Venue Owners would benefit grealtly from making Live Concert Events more accessible to wide audiences.
+Musical Artists and Venue Owners would benefit greatly from making Live Concert Events more accessible to a wider audience.
 Creating a channel to stream live music would provide a safer and more affordable concert experience for audiences and generate more revenue for both parties.
-Audiences would benefit from the convenience and flexibiliy of streaming live music from the comfort of their own home while venue owners wouldn't have to worry about overcrowded ampitheaters.
+Audiences would benefit from the convenience and flexibiliy of streaming live music from the comfort of their own home with out having to worry about the health risks of an overcrowded ampitheater making it easier for venue owners to maintain covid safety regulations.

 ## Market Research: